YuToutCourt/HuntingGame/README.md

 # HuntingGame
 <img src="https://img.shields.io/badge/Java-Maven-brightgreen.svg?style=plastic">

 HuntingGame is a plugin for Minecraft 1.8.* servers.
-It allows for players to provide an additional game mode (game mode inspired by the manga Darwin's Game)
+It allows players to provide an additional game mode (game mode inspired by the manga Darwin's Game)